yashumani/MLOPS_SOLUTION_ACCELRATOR/docs/CORE_RELEASE_EXECUTION_PLAN_2026-09-03.md

 The controller can now initialize its own explicitly workspace-bound state without deploying the optional API.
 New tests cover repeated and competing initialization, wrong-workspace rejection, nonempty legacy state, path containment, and Azure access failure.
-These edits remain uncommitted and unvalidated.
-The first Azure job failed before reaching them; they are not the final source freeze.
+At the first attempt these edits were uncommitted and unvalidated.
+The first Azure job failed before reaching them.
+The later job b and published-candidate evidence above supersede that status;
+neither is the final source freeze.

 - Azure preflight job: `controller-preflight-dc969f12-20260904a`.
 - Execution: one node on `mlopsv2computecluster`, environment